Your users expect your site to load fast. If it doesn’t, you could lose a ton of traffic.

 You don’t need lots of bright colors and photos to make your site stand out.
 When it comes to mobile design, less is often more.

-Eliminate steps.
 The less your users have to do, the better.

 This effectively shortens your sales funnel, but it also makes the user experience even simpler.